web-platform-tests/wpt/docs/writing-tests/github-intro.md

 forked repository with the upstream repository will keep your forked local copy up-to-date with the latest commits.

-In the vast majority of cases the **only** upstream branch that you should need to care about is `master`.
+In the vast majority of cases, the **only** upstream branch that you should need to care about is `master`.
 If you see other branches in the repository, you can generally safely ignore them.